(Last Update 10/14/13 at 6:00 pm)

 - Soliciting, the sale of raffle tickets, and the posting of handbills is in violation of state statutes and city ordinances and is strictly prohibited.

-All youth under the age of sixteen (16) years are required to be accompanied by a parent or legal guardian (21 & older) to be admitted to the South Carolina State Fair after 5:00 pm.
+All youth under the age of eighteen (18) years are required to be accompanied by a parent (21 & older) to be admitted to the South Carolina State Fair after 7:00 pm.

-Anyone age sixteen (16) years and over may be asked to show a valid driver's license for proof of age in order to be admitted to the South Carolina State Fair without a parent or guardian after 5:00 pm.
+Anyone age eighteen (18) years and over may be asked to show a valid driver's license for proof of age in order to be admitted to the South Carolina State Fair without a parent after 7:00 pm.

-Anyone age sixteen (16) years and over without a valid driver's license and not accompanied by a parent or guardian will not be admitted after 5:00 pm.
+Anyone age eighteen (18) years and over without a valid driver's license and not accompanied by a parent will not be admitted after 7:00 pm.

 Persons wearing clothing or jewelry which the Fair Management deems as offensive or gang related will not be permitted to enter the fairgrounds.